wgr1984/modern-android-dev/README.md

 |:-------------:|:-------------:|:-------------:|:---------------:|:-------------:|
 |3.0MB          |          1.6MB|          2.1MB|            1.4MB|          1.4MB|

-No supprise java+extras is wining regarding size as not runtime libs are added at all.
+No supprise java+extras is winning regarding size as no runtime libs are added at all.
 Interresting fact: Kotlin is quite close.

 # Supported features